-- 9. Each CPC shall designate its ports to which foreign fishing vessels may request entry pursuant to this Resolution. - 10.
-Each CPC shall, to the greatest extent possible, ensure that it has sufficient capacity to conduct inspections in every designated port pursuant to this Resolution. - 11.
-Each CPC shall provide to the IATTC Director within 30 days from the date of entry into force of this Resolution list of designated ports.
-Any subsequent changes to this list shall be notified to the IATTC Director at least 14 days before the change takes effect. - 12.
+- 9.13.
+Each CPC wishing to grant access to its ports to foreign fishing vessels shall designate its ports to which foreign fishing vessels may request entry pursuant to this Resolution. - 10.14.
+Each CPC wishing to grant access to its ports to foreign fishing vessels shall, to the greatest extent possible, ensure that it has sufficient capacity to conduct inspections in every designated port pursuant to this Resolution to the greatest extent possible. - 11.15.
+Each CPC wishing to grant access to its ports to foreign fishing vessels shall provide to the IATTC Director within 30 days from the date of entry into force of this Resolution a list of designated ports.
+Any subsequent changes to this list shall be notified to the IATTC Director at least 14 days before the change takes effect. - 12.16.
 The IATTC Director shall establish and maintain a register of designated ports based on the lists submitted by the port CPCs.
 The register and any subsequent change shall be published promptly on the IATTC website.